The work of an ACUPUNCTURE VET explained.

 Opinion: In the UK, many veterinary practices and individuals have started to use some acupuncture.
 Many, however, seem to use only needling (or other point stimulation), without holistic and integrated internal medicine, manipulation or diet work.
 Some even proudly proclaim that they do not follow holistic principles!
 Each to his or her own . . . .

 UK vets may be members of the ABVA and/or of IVAS.
-Acupuncture vets may or may not use other forms of complimentary and alternative medicine and may specialise in equine acupuncture, canine acupuncture, feline acupuncture etc.
+Acupuncture vets may or may not use other forms of complimentary and alternative medicine and may specialize in equine acupuncture, canine acupuncture, feline acupuncture etc.

 The Alternative Vet (AVMC) offers acupuncture for animals: